Reveal: Farmhouse Nursery Ideas for Girls

 The base cream color is almost an exact match to the wall color (total coincidence that I wasn’t planning).
 The dark and light gray pattern on the top is the perfect match for the space.

 On top of the rocker (which also reclines meaning I’ll probably just sleep in it), I added two gorgeous pillows from Tonic Living.
-The one is pale pink and the other is mixed pink florals.
+One is pale pink and the other is mixed pink florals.
 They really tie the entire room “theme” together while also making such a pretty accent to the rocker.

 Did I mention the pillows are also soooo comfortable?
 That’s an absolutely necessity for the late night nursing sessions in my near future!